-In addition to the campus orientation at TouroCOM, students are required to attend their clinical rotation sites' in-person on-site and/or remote orientation to each of their core clinical training institutions.
-This may include separate orientations for each of the respective disciplines at the site, distribution of materials to be reviewed with the student by the clinical site/hospital, and electronic medical record (EMR) training.
+In addition to the campus orientation at TouroCOM, students are required to attend their clinical rotation sites' in-person on-site and/or remote orientation for each of their core clinical training institutions.
+This may include separate orientations for each of the respective disciplines at the site.
+A variety of documents and information may be distributed, including student schedules, assignments, ID badges, electronic medical record (EMR) training, and additional site-specific requirements to be reviewed with the student by the clinical site/hospital.
 In addition, sites may provide required training on patient safety, donning and doffing of PPE, and relevant information to ensure that students are aware of expectations prior to beginning the clerkship and assisting with patient care at the clinical training site.